ooples/pine_script_docs/source/Pine_compilation_errors.rst

 Usually this error occurs in version 1 pine scripts, and means that code is incorrect.
 Pine of version 2 (and higher) is better at explaining errors of this kind.
-So you can try to switch to version 2 by adding a :ref:`special attribute <versions>` in the first line.
+So you can try to switch to version 2 by adding a :ref:`special attribute <PageScriptStructure_Version>` in the first line.
 You'll get ``line 2: no viable alternative at character '$'``

 ::